 - Chipotle Salmon Tacos with Cilantro Lime Crema

 - Seared Salmon with Avocado, Lemon, and Garlic Aioli

 - Garlic Poached Salmon with Creamy Lemon Caper Sauce

 Here’s the recipe for this delicious salmon, arugula, and feta frittata!
 Note: the recipe is written to serve 4-6, but when I made (and photographed) it I used half the ingredients and a smaller skillet to feed only me and Zach.
 If you want a frittata for two, just halve the ingredients and you’ll be all set.

 Salmon, Arugula, and Feta Frittata

-- Sauté the onion in oil/butter until softened and starting to brown, about 3 minutes.
+- Sauté the sliced red onion (1/4 cup) in the oil until softened and starting to brown, about 3 minutes.

-- Add the arugula, season with salt and pepper, and turn the heat down to medium.
+- Add the arugula (2 cups packed), season with salt and pepper to taste, and turn the heat down to medium.
 Stir until arugula has wilted, about 2 minutes.

-- Stir in salmon, feta, and eggs and season again with salt and pepper, if needed.
+- Stir in cooked salmon (4 oz.), feta (4 oz.), and 4 beaten eggs and season again with salt and pepper, if needed.